htoomgt/go-gin-rest-api-tutorial/README.md

 ## Expectations from developing

 - [x] To create a sample CRUD (Create, Retrieve, Update, Delete) with go using gin framework
+- [x] RESTful API is working here
 - [] To test run with MVC (Model-View-Controller) pattern for separation of concern
-- [x] To test separate route file
+- [x] To test separate package route file (routes/api.go, routes/web.go)
-- [] To render the HTML as view the records from database
+- [] To render the HTML template as a part of view displaying the records from database
 - [] To test no-blocking feature and speed of code
 - [] To test named query paramter at database query
 - [] Unit testing for developed features with gin testing